Lupin3000/ESP/doc/014_sensor_extended.md

 $ touch ~/Projects/ESP/examples/sensors/webBLE.htm
 ```

-One driver module and a html page is needed!
+One helper module and a HTML page is needed!
 The HTML page stays at the device where Bluetooth is enabled and Google Chrome browser is installed.

 > [Source Code](../examples/sensors/allnet_B38_temperature.py) for example `allnet_B38_temperature.py`
 >
-> [Source Code](../lib/ble_advertising.py) for module `lib/ble_advertising.py`
+> [Source Code](../lib/ble_advertising.py) for helper module `lib/ble_advertising.py`
 >
 > [Source Code](../examples/sensors/webBLE.htm) for local `webBLE.htm`